Microbiology/sportcolors/README.md

 # sportcolors
 Color palettes from popular sports teams.

+Click "Watch" above to be alterted when I make updates or fix issues.

 ## How To Install
 Type the following commands into your R session.